erikmcgovern/SoftwareTwo/README.md

 <h2>Description</h2>
 The project consists of a scheduling desktop application that has a GUI built with JavaFX and a local MySQL database.
-The user is required to log in and then be sent to the home screen.
+The user is required to log in and then is sent to the home screen.
 An alert pops up stating if there is an appointment for the logged-in user within the next 15 minutes or not.
 The user can then view, add, or edit appointments and customers.
 There is also a custom report screen.
 <br />